miiwo/granblue_api/README.md

 ## Usage
-To self-host the app, run `go run .` to start the application.

----
-This API is also publically hosted at: `skyfaring-domain.xyz`
+This API is publically hosted at: `skyfaring-domain.xyz`
 | Is it Up? |
 | :-:       |
 | :x:       |

+You can connect via Postman at the endpoint: `http://skyfaring-domain.xyz/v1/weapons`

+Or use cURL on the Command Terminal:
+Ex. `curl -H "Authorization: Bearer <API_KEY>" http://skyfaring-domain.xyz/v1/weapons?name=phoenix `

 > [!NOTE]
 > I try to keep it up during 9am-5pm EST hours, but it may be down due to cost concerns :(
-> For access, please make an issue on the repository requesting access.
+> For API Key access, please make an issue on the repository requesting access.
 ---

+To self-host the app, run `go run .` to start the application.

 Please fill in the Authorization with a Bearer Token containing the <*API_KEY*> and use the following endpoints[ here](#endpoints)!